 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 WISH TK-8 Community School is a free, public independent charter school authorized by the Los Angeles Unified School District.
 Our mission is to maximize every scholar's learning potential within an atmosphere of caring and belonging.
 The WISH instructional philosophy rests upon the concepts of hands-on learning, meaningful instructional activities, systematic instruction, and a collaborative group of professionals working together to make the learning environment exciting for students.
 The WISH model includes access to high-quality, evidence-based instruction for all students.